MechanicalRock/mechanicalrock.github.io/_posts/2022-05-23-fine-grained-access-control-for-multitenancy.markdown

 A token based lambda authorizer receives the caller's identity in the form of a bearer token included in the request's header section while a request based lambda authorizer receives the caller's identity in a combination of headers and query string parameters.

-When a request is received by an API gateway instance that is configured to use a `TOKEN` lambda authorizer for authorization purposes, the `bearer token` contained in the request header is forwarded to the lambda authorizer for verification.
+When a request is received by an API gateway instance that is configured to use a `TOKEN` lambda authorizer for authorisation purposes, the `bearer token` contained in the request header is forwarded to the lambda authorizer for verification.
 The forwarded payload is a JSON object that assumes a structure similar to the one shown in the `Input Sample` code block shown below .

 ###### Lambda Authorizer Input Sample